What is considered a violation of the City’s noise ordinance?

 - Endangers or injures personal or real property; or

-- Animal Services Officers, part of the Asheville Police Department, are available Monday through Friday 8 a.m. to 9 p.m. and Saturday and Sunday from 1 p.m. to 9 p.m.
-They can assist with noise complaints that are created by animals.
+- For animal noise, call the Animal Services Division at 828-252-1110.
+Animal Services Officers are available Monday through Friday 8 a.m. to 9 p.m. and Saturday and Sunday from 1 p.m. to 9 p.m to assist with animal noise concerns.